War photography: 20th century

 In the 20th century, professional photographers covered all the major conflicts, and many were killed as a consequence, among which was Robert Capa, who covered the Spanish Civil War, the Second Sino-Japanese War, the D-Day landings and the fall of Paris, and conflicts in the 1950s until his death by a landmine in Indochina in May 1954.
 Photojournalist Dickey Chapelle was killed by a landmine in Vietnam, in November 1965.
 The Raising the Flag on Iwo Jima in 1945 was taken by photojournalist Joe Rosenthal.

 Unlike paintings, which presented a single illustration of a specific event, photography offered the opportunity for an extensive amount of imagery to enter circulation.
 The proliferation of the photographic images allowed the public to be well informed in the discourses of war.
-The advent of mass-reproduced images of war were not only used to inform the public but they served as imprints of the time and as historical recordings.
+The advent of mass-reproduced images of war were not only used to inform and propagandize the public, but they served as imprints of the time and as historical recordings.

+Wartime censorship was widely practiced on all sides during both world wars.
+All photos had to undergo approval prior to publication, to avoid operational or technical secrets from falling into enemy hands.

 Mass-produced images did have consequences.
 Besides informing the public, the glut of images in distribution over-saturated the market, allowing viewers to develop the ability to disregard the immediate value and historical importance of certain photographs.
 Despite this, photojournalists continue to cover conflicts around the world.